Martin Khor

-Martin Khor Kok Peng (November 9, 1951 – 1 April 2020) was the executive director of the South Centre, an intergovernmental organisation of developing countries based in Geneva, from 1 March 2009 to 2018.
+Martin Khor Kok Peng (November 9, 1951 – 1 April 2020) was a Malaysian journalist and economist.
+He was the executive director of the South Centre, an intergovernmental organisation of developing countries based in Geneva, from 1 March 2009 to 2018.
 He replaced Dr. Yash Tandon who was the executive director of the South Centre from 2005 to 2009.
-Khor was also a journalist, economist and the former Director of the Third World Network, which is based in Penang, Malaysia.
+Khor was also the Director of the Third World Network, which is based in Penang, Malaysia.

 Khor was born in Penang, Malaysia.
-He was active in the civil society movement.

-He attended the 1999 and 2000 World Economic Forum (WEF) in Davos, the World Social Forum (WSF 2002, 2003) and the European social forum (2004).
+He was active in the civil society movement and attended the 1999 and 2000 World Economic Forum (WEF) in Davos, the World Social Forum (WSF 2002, 2003) and the European social forum (2004).